Jerome Flynn: Career

 In 1986, Flynn appeared in the LWT television film London's Burning as firefighter Kenny "Rambo" Baines.
 When the film spawned a series of the same name in 1988, he was unable to reprise his role due to previous commitments.
-Also in 1986, he played a minor role as the soldier "Franny" in "The Monocled Mutineer".In 1988 he played the character Freddie in the ITV drama; The Fear which was about the London underworld.
+Also in 1986, he played a minor role as the soldier "Franny" in "The Monocled Mutineer".
+In 1988 he played the character Freddie in the ITV drama The Fear, which was about the London underworld.
 He appeared as D.S Eddie Hargreaves for six episodes of the British Academy Television Award (BAFTA) winning police drama, Between The Lines between 1992 and 1994.

-Flynn portrayed Corporal Paddy Garvey of the King's Fusiliers in the ITV series Soldier Soldier.
-The series began in 1991.
-He acted alongside Robson Green in the series.
+Flynn portrayed Corporal Paddy Garvey of the King's Fusiliers, alongside Robson Green in the ITV series Soldier Soldier.
 After Flynn and Green performed Unchained Melody on the programme, ITV was inundated by people looking to buy the song, and the pair were persuaded by record producer Simon Cowell to record it and release it as a single, a double A-side with White Cliffs of Dover.
 The single was released under the name Robson & Jerome and reached number one in the UK chart in 1995.
-It stayed at No.1 for 7 weeks in the UK Singles Chart, selling more than 1.9 million copies and making it the best-selling single of the year, and winning the duo the Music Week Awards in 1996 for best single and best album.
+It stayed at No.1 for 7 weeks in the UK Singles Chart, selling more than 1.9 million copies, and making it the best-selling single of the year, and winning the duo the Music Week Awards in 1996 for best single and best album.
 The duo had two more number one hits in 1995 and 1996 with "I Believe" and "What Becomes of the Brokenhearted" both re-makes of standards, they also produced two number one albums.